TojalLab/signeR/inst/www/about.md

                 analysis to find signatures in your data, estimating both signatures and related exposures.
- - **signer fitting**: This module provides access to signeR fitting analysis to find exposures to known signatures in your data, which can be uploaded or chosen from thethe  Cosmic database.
+ - **signer fitting**: This module provides access to signeR fitting analysis to find exposures to known signatures in your data, which can be uploaded or chosen from the Cosmic database.

 ## TCGA Explorer